Optimization Insights into Deep Diagonal Linear Networks: Deep Diagonal Linear Networks

+In this case, if $\alpha^2\lambda>1$ then $\sigma$ is increasing as a function of the number of layers, and this emphasizes the beneficial effect of deep overparametrizations on the convergence rate.
+Figure \ref{fig:loss} hihglights the impact of the initial amplitude of the weights, showing that larger values at initialization lead to a better convergence rate.

-This phenomenon has been documented in the literature for similar models (e.g. see \cite{chou2023more,chou2024robust}) and may indicate that initializing the network with larger values would be beneficial.
-However, it is also well known that the initialization of a network should be chosen small enough to induce sparsity of the approximated solutions and consequently generalize well, see \cite{gunasekar2017implicit, arora2019implicit,woodworth2020kernel,moroshko2020implicit,NEURIPS2019_ae614c55}.
-To address the challenge of slow training, \cite{chou2024robust} suggest employing weight normalization, a reparameterization technique that promotes comparable sparsity in the solution while ensuring reasonable convergence rates.
+The above results highlights a phenomenon documented in the literature for similar models (e.g. see \cite{chou2023more,chou2024robust}) and may indicate that initializing the network with large values would be beneficial.
+However, it is also well known that the initialization of a network could be chosen small enough to induce sparsity of the approximated solutions, see \cite{gunasekar2017implicit, arora2019implicit,woodworth2020kernel,moroshko2020implicit,NEURIPS2019_ae614c55}.
+Indeed, to address the challenge of slow training, \cite{chou2024robust} suggest employing weight normalization, a reparameterization technique that promotes comparable sparsity in the solution while ensuring reasonable convergence rates.